 Jaundice is a symptom, which may be associated with several conditions.
 Jaundice is characterized by yellowish discoloration of the skin, the conjunctiva and the mucous membranes.
 This discoloration is attributed to elevated level of bilirubin in the blood (above the normal level of 1.2mg/dl).

 Jaundice is usually seen in association with conditions that lead to stress or strain on the liver like hepatitis, gallstones or liver cancer.
+Other causes include congenital condition like biliary atresia.

 Causes And Mechanism Of Itching In Jaundice